rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 [1] Technically, we've only shown that the $$ \hat{\beta} $$ we've found is a local optimum.
 We actually want to verify that this is indeed a global minimum, which can be done by showing that the function we are minimizing is convex.

-[2] For completeness, its worth mentioning that there are other solutions if the inverse of the matrix $$ X^T X $$ does not exist.
+[2] For completeness, it is worth mentioning that there are other solutions if the inverse of the matrix $$ X^T X $$ does not exist.
 One common workaround is to use the [Moore-Penrose Psuedoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_pseudoinverse) which can be computed using the singular value decompisition of the matrix being psuedo-inverted.
 This is commonly used in implementations of PCA algorithms.